robotslacker/slackerdb/README.md

 * Offers a dedicated access client within the tool that delivers:
   1. Advanced features
   2. Comprehensive data dictionary access support
-* You can use COPY syntax to quickly import data, compatible with PG's CopyManager.
+* You can use COPY syntax to quickly import data, compatible with PG CopyManager.
-*  Provides self-managed data services and API publishing.
+*  Provides self-managed data services and API.

 * You have multiple ways to connect to our database:
   *  Directly connect to the server
   *  Connect through a proxy.
 Based on the proxy, you can connect to multiple servers through one proxy.
-  *  Embed the compiled jar package into your own application, so you don't need a separate database service program.
+  *  Embed the compiled jar package into your own application.
-  *  Register a data service and access it through the REST API.
+  *  Register a data service and access it through REST API.

 ## Usage
 ### Build from source: